 I really enjoy working on my Etsy shop; I like to see what people gravitate towards, and see what kinds of things other artists are selling on their shops.
 At first I wanted to just focus on digital downloads, but I think it’s more fun to do physical orders.
 I can personalize each one, and I can write handwritten notes of thanks to my buyers!
 If you want to see my shop, please look up Soft Peach Designs on Etsy, or click this link! –> RIGHT HERE!
 It would really mean a lot if you were to purchase something; anything helps, since right now art is my only income at the moment.
 But if you can’t support, please share my shop with a friend!

 That’s about it for now; honestly I haven’t been in the mood to write, so much of my focus has gone to drawing and creating.
 We have also been in lots of talk and conversation about my business ideas.
 I was recently inspired by my boyfriend and his words of encouragement.
 So if you’re interested in what my business idea is, please check out this blog post and this one.
 I go more in depth with the original ideas I had.
-But if you want to support me and my idea, please check out the Ko-Fi page I made!
-Right now there’s not too much there, but I will be updating it a little bit today after I post this post!

 I hope everyone that’s in school right now is doing okay.
 I feel for you all who are starting school in this new, strange way, so I’m sending you all good vibes!
 Good luck!!

 Is everyone working hard on their art goals?
 I don’t blame you if you are making slow progress; it’s been a strange year.
 I said before that I feel both lucky and unlucky right now; I have lots of time to work on my website, art, and business ideas, but I’m doing it all because I lost my job back in March.
 It’s unfortunate that that happened, but I feel for those who are on the front lines working in hospitals and in grocery stores.
 I see you, and I appreciate you!